|What would you like to do?|

 - The insurance carrier did not respond to the claim.

-I dont understand some aspects of my invoice.
+I dont understand some aspects of my bill.
 Who can help me to understand it?

-Click on the highlighted term to view an example of the Quest Diagnostics invoice, which contains definitions for many of the terms used on it.
-This example may look somewhat different from your invoice depending on where your tests were performed, but the definitions of terms may be helpful to you.
+Click on the highlighted term to view an example of the Quest Diagnostics bill, which contains definitions for many of the terms used on it.
+This example may look somewhat different from your bill depending on where your tests were performed, but the definitions of terms may be helpful to you.

-I received an invoice requesting additional information.
+I received a bill requesting additional information.
 What should I do?

-Please send the requested information to the address or fax number listed on your invoice.
-You can also call the Customer Service phone number listed on your invoice, or contact our online Customer Service.
-If the message on your invoice indicates that your insurance carrier needs more information from you in order to process your claim, please contact your insurance carrier directly.
+Please send the requested information to the address or fax number listed on your bill.
+You can also call the Customer Service phone number listed on your bill, or contact our online Customer Service.
+If the message on your bill indicates that your insurance carrier needs more information from you in order to process your claim, please contact your insurance carrier directly.